-A rash is a symptom of HIV that usually occurs within the first two months after becoming infected with the virus.
+A rash is a symptom of HIV that usually occurs within the first 2 months after contracting the virus.
 Like other initial symptoms of HIV, it’s easy to mistake this rash for a symptom of another viral infection.
-Therefore, it’s important to learn how to identify this rash and how to treat it.
+Therefore, it’s important to learn how to identify and treat this rash.

-Approximately 90 percent of people who have HIV experience skin symptoms and changes at some stage of the disease.
+According to UC San Diego Health, 90% of people living with HIV experience skin symptoms and changes at some stage of the disease.

-The rash can develop because of conditions caused by HIV, or it can be a side effect of medications that treat HIV.
+The rash can develop because of conditions caused by HIV, or it can be a side effect of medications that treat HIV, called antiretroviral drugs (ART).

-The U.S. Department of Health and Human Services reports that three main classes of anti-HIV drugs are responsible for causing skin rashes:
+The National Institutes of Health (NIH) reports that three main classes of antiretroviral drugs are responsible for causing skin rashes: